Bonn-Melbourne Joint PhD Program

 Program Description

-Up to six joint PhD projects will be funded across three separate pairs of Principal Investigators (PIs), comprising of one PI from Melbourne and one from Bonn.
+Up to six joint PhD projects will be funded across three separate pairs of Principal Investigators (PIs), comprising one PI from Melbourne and one from Bonn.
 Each of these PI pairs will receive funding to support two joint PhD candidates, plus additional seed funding to support collaborative activities.
 Candidates and supervisors will join the established community of the Bonn – Melbourne joint PhD programs.
 Additional integration of PhD candidates into the respective research environments at each institution, e.g. into a Bonn International Graduate School (BIGS), is expected.

 Joint PhD candidates are enrolled at both institutions, perform their research under joint supervision, and are graded according to the academic standards of both institutions.
 Upon successful completion of the program, each candidate will be eligible to receive a joint PhD, recognised by two testamurs acknowledging the joint nature of the award.